COEHS programs earn U.S. News recognition

 Wilson said the recognition is fitting in that SIU was chartered in 1869 as a teachers college.
 He also said the college has the highest number of alumni and the largest alumni association membership of any college at SIU, reflecting the quality of the education students receive at the university and their dedication to their alma mater and the College of Education and Human Services.

-U.S. News utilizes a number of indicators in determining the scores and rankings for universities, including peer and school superintendent quality assessments, research activity, student selectivity, research funding, doctoral program acceptance rates, faculty resources, student-to-faculty ratio, percentage of faculty with awards, GRE scores and other factors.
+U.S. News utilizes a number of indicators in determining the scores and rankings for universities, including peer and school superintendent quality assessments, research activity, student selectivity, research funding, doctoral program acceptance rates, faculty resources, student-to-faculty ratio,

 U.S. News recently ranked the graduate Rehabilitation Counseling program fourth in the nation, and the new online MBA program at No. 51.
 In addition, SIU is ranked among the top 100 public national universities.
 Last November, the university earned a ranking of No. 46 on the inaugural U.S. News “Best National Universities for Veterans” list while the College of Business earned the 23rd spot on that list.